6 minutes read

 The OMED Health app allows you to track the foods you’ve eaten, sleep, stress levels, bowel movements, symptoms and more – all alongside your hydrogen and methane data.
 This means that you can start to monitor your changing gas levels over time and how your symptoms might be linked to different triggers.

-The OMED Health breath analyzer and app can help you monitor whether changes in diet are improving your digestive health.
+The OMED Health Breath Analyzer and app can help you monitor whether changes in diet are improving your digestive health.
 People with IBS often investigate whether food triggers or food sensitivities may be responsible for their symptoms, or whether a low FODMAP diet could help to reduce IBS symptoms.

 Unsure what’s causing your gut health issues?